 The Speed/Anti-Adjusting Act of 2004

 The biggest problem facing baseball is that it’s BORING.
 The reason it is so yawn-inducing is that it takes so long for anything to happen in between pitches.
-It’s like waiting for the new season of the Soprano’s to begin, you don’t know when it’s coming and the anticipation is worse than hearing Carrie talk about Jimmy Chu’s week after week.
+It’s like waiting for the new season of the Sopranos to begin.
+You don’t know when it’s coming and the anticipation is worse than hearing Carrie talk about Jimmy Chu’s week after week.
 Baseball gets a pitch clock, period.
 Also, any batter caught fidgeting, stepping out of the batter’s box, or…ahem….adjusting himself is awarded one strike.
 I swear to god these guys are ‘fixing’ themselves every 10 seconds.
 If the uniform’s that uncomfortable, go see a good tailor for Pete’s sake!
-If that’s not the problem, I have three words for you, Gold Bond Powder.
+If that’s not the problem, I have three words for you, Medicated Gold Bond Powder.
 Look into it.